Shubh-1994/trello-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.3.

+**To run the Project**
+run npm install // To install all the modules run ng serve // to launch the Project
+Open https://localhost:4020/ to open the project on browser

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.